nmeierpolys/mcp-structured-memory/documentation-overview.md

 ### Testing Your Implementation:

 Your MVP succeeds when:
-1. Claude can create a job search memory
+1. Claude can create a travel memory
-2. User can say "Add Anthropic to my pipeline - 5 stars, Senior Engineer, $320k+"
+2. User can say "Add Split Rock Lighthouse to my itinerary - 5 stars, iconic landmark, 2 hours"
 3. The markdown file shows this in a readable format
-4. Claude can read back the pipeline
+4. Claude can read back the itinerary
 5. User can open and edit the file directly

 ### Next Steps After MVP: